Thamel777/Email-Enabled-Student-Registration-Backend/README.md

 Hello John Doe,
 Your registration for AI & IoT is confirmed.
 Student ID: STU1729347283951
-Thank you for registering with DETZ Global Pvt Ltd.
+Thank you for registering with ABC Institute.
 ```

 ---